cfpb/cfgov-django-setup/README.md

 ## Installation

-Edit your package's 'setup.py' to require this module at build-time, and set the 'do_frontend_build' keyword in the setup arguments.
+Edit your package's 'setup.py' to require this module at build-time (`setup_requires=['cfgov-setup']`), and set the 'do_frontend_build' keyword in the setup arguments.
 [This pull request](https://github.com/cfpb/complaint/pull/10) demonstrates the kind of changes to make.

 ## Open source licensing info